Conversion to Islam: Islamic missionary activities

 Dawah (دعوة, [ˈdæʕwæh]) is the act of inviting or calling people to embrace Islam.
 In Islamic theology, the purpose of da‘wah is to invite people, Muslims and non-Muslims, to understand the worship of God as expressed in the Qur'an and the sunnah of Muhammad and to inform them about Muhammad.

-Da'wah as the "Call towards God" is the means by which Muhammad began spreading the message of the Qur'an to mankind.
-After Muhammad, his followers and the Ummah (Muslim community) assumed responsibility for it.
+Dawah as the "Call towards God" is the means by which Muhammad began spreading the message of the Quran to mankind.
+After Muhammad, his followers and the Muslim community assumed responsibility for it.
 They convey the message of the Qur'an by providing information on why and how the Qur'an preaches monotheism.
-Muhammad saw Islam as the true religion and mission of all earlier prophets.
-He believed that their call had been limited to their own people but that his was universal.
-His mission as the final prophet was to repeat to the whole world this call and invitation (dawa) to Islam.
-Muhammad wrote to various non-Muslim rulers, inviting them to convert.